ehrpg/lastdescent/docs/technology.md

 As with everything, a lucrative illegal business sprung up that deals in the manipulation, removal or swapping of such UPID chips and passes.

+## Credits

+Credits in Last Descent is an inter-system currency that is linked 1:1 to the Euro.
+Other major currencies are the USD which is also bound to Credit in 1:2 fashion, so 2 USD are one 1 Credit.
+Credit can be used instead of the local currency on most stations and nations.

+The most common way of paying are cash cards.
+They are preloaded with a given amount of value on them, and can be used as a debit card until they are empty.
+Credit Cards also exist, and are usually linked with a bank account.
+Paper currency still exists as well, but is rarely used anymore except on a few stations and outposts that do not have a reliable way to process cash cards or credit cards.
+The paper currency equivalent of Credits are either Euro or USD.

+All PDAs are capable of depositing and removing money from cash and credit cards.
+Money rewards, prices and sometimes salaries are often given out in the form of cash cards.

 ## PDAs

 The PDAs of Endless Horizons are the newest and latest models of smart phones.